teatalay/teatalay/README.md

 <br>
 *<small>Jan 2019 - May 2019</small>*
 <br>
 - Led a frontend team in the e-commerce sector, developing scalable and high-performance projects using React and Redux.
+Developed Redux middleware for handling every state of requests and syncing them with custom states.
+Developed JSON-based dynamic form, datatable with auto-filtering, and remote select components.

 ---